MaplePHP/Query/README.md

 # MaplePHP - Database query builder
-MaplePHP - Database query builder is a powerful yet **user-friendly** library for making **safe** database queries, with support for both MySQL and SQLite.
+MaplePHP - Database query builder is a powerful yet **user-friendly** library for making **safe** database queries, with support for MySQL, SQLite and PostgreSQL.

 ### Contents
 - [Connect to the database](#connect-to-the-database)